 Spiritual disciplines for this forty-day fast include extra prayer, additional scripture reading, attending extra church services, and serving in your local congregation or community.

 Lent is celebrated at different times, depending on which branch of Christianity you follow; the Western Church or the Eastern Church.

 Western Churches: Lent begins with Ash Wednesday, the seventh Wednesday before Easter.
 The date changes each year because of the changing date of Easter.
 This year Ash Wednesday is observed on February 17, 2021 and Easter is celebrated on April 4, 2021 in the western branches of Christianity.

 Eastern Churches: Lent begins on Clean or Shrove Monday and lasts for forty days.
 It ends on a Saturday, eight days before Easter.
 This year Clean Monday is observed on March 15, 2021 and Easter is celebrated on May 2, 2021 in the eastern branches of Christianity.

 Today, many Christians celebrate Lent as a time to focus on the spiritual growth and discipline of their lives.
 These forty days are set aside for to fasting, prayer, Bible reading, and worship.
 It is a time of self-sacrifice to remember the great sacrifice that Jesus gave for us.

-The practice of celebrating Lent is something each believer must determine for themselves.
+The practice of observing Lent is something each believer must determine for themselves.
 Lent is not a biblically required observance, but the benefits of forty days of fasting, prayer, and study cannot be overlooked.

+Is Lent something you grew up doing?
+Is Lent something you have heard about but never knew the history?
 As we look forward to the celebration of Easter in a few short weeks, how are you planning to prepare?